Gal Fridman: 2004 Summer Olympics, Athens, Greece

-In the last race on August 25, 2004, Fridman finished a hard-fought 2nd, exploiting a tactical mistake made by Brazilian leader Ricardo Santos and beat Greek windsurfer Nikolaos Kaklamanakis in order to end the Olympic Regatta with the lowest score, (42 points) thus earning the 2004 Olympic gold medal in Windsurfing.
-Olympic Sailing events scores are tabulated with the lowest score (best results combines) winning.
+In the last race on August 25, 2004, Fridman finished a hard-fought 2nd, exploiting a tactical mistake made by Brazilian leader Ricardo Santos and beat Greek windsurfer Nikolaos Kaklamanakis to end the Olympic Regatta with the lowest score of 42 points, which secured his 2004 Olympic gold medal in windsurfing.
+Olympic sailing events scores are tabulated with the lowest score (best results combines) winning.
 Fridman won Israel's first Olympic gold medal.

-Fridman dedicated his medal to the memory of the 11 Israeli athletes assassinated by members of the Black September organization during the 1972 Summer Olympics.
+Fridman dedicated his medal to the memory of the 11 Israeli athletes murdered by terrorists during the 1972 Summer Olympics.